Back in Print at Last!

 Hutt was quite a writer.
 In addition to discussing the nuts and bolts of how the individual genes work, such as the mechanism of rose comb vs. pea comb vs. walnut comb, he describes breeding strategy very clearly, and the various barriers to success.

-One example of Hutt's practical approach was when he discovered that his data was all messed up because he was using two brooder houses.
+One example of Hutt’s practical approach was when he discovered that his data was all messed up because he was using two brooder houses.
 One brooder house was off by itself, and grew nice healthy chicks.
 The other was right next to a henhouse, and the chicks came down with whatever the hens had.
-Rather than build a second isolated brooder house and make the problem go away, Hutt decided to use the "bad" brooder house in a series of experiments that eventually proved that it was possible to breed for disease resistance!
+Rather than build a second isolated brooder house and make the problem go away, Hutt decided to use the “bad” brooder house in a series of experiments that proved that it was possible to breed for disease resistance!
+(Like all great breeders, Hutt could turn accidents into success, which I’ve always admired.)

-People have often asked me if a book first published in 1949 can really be fully relevant today, but when the same people ask me specific genetic questions, the answers always seem to be in Genetics of the Fowl, if they can be discovered at all.
+People have often asked me if a book first published in 1949 can really be fully relevant today, and let me tell you, this book is a treasure trove.
+When the same people ask me specific genetic questions, the answers are always there.

-I've sold a number of copies of Genetics of the Fowl to poultry scientists, people who keep completely up to date on the field.
-They find Hutt to be useful and fascinating.
+Professionals love this this book.
+I’ve sold a number of copies of Genetics of the Fowl to poultry scientists, people who keep completely up to date on the field.
+They find Hutt to be fascinating and practical, just as you will.

 Table of Contents